BrowserBox/BrowserBox/README.md

 **Can I download files form the web using VF?**

 By default VF does not permit downloading of files to the local device, and instead downloads them to the remote server.
 In VF Pro, the built-in secure document viewer then processes and displays them if they are of a supported format.
-However, both Pro and Regular tracks can be configured to provide a download link to get the file to the local device, although that is not recommended in security applications, at least not without proper scanning or CDR.
+However, both Pro and Regular lines can be configured to provide a download link to get the file to the local device, although that is not recommended in security applications, at least not without proper scanning or CDR.

 **Can VF integrate with our existing secure document viewer or download scanning?**